"Managing HIV could get a lot easier with a new delivery system for anti-AIDS drugs.

 Special Senses - amblyopia

-Postmarketing reports associated with megestrol acetate oral suspension include thromboembolic phenomena including thrombophlebitis, deep vein thrombosis, and pulmonary embolism; and glucose intolerance (see WARNINGS and PRECAUTIONS sections).
+Postmarketing reports associated with megestrol acetate oral suspension include thromboembolic phenomena including thrombophlebitis, deep vein thrombosis, and pulmonary embolism; and glucose intolerance [see WARNINGS AND PRECAUTIONS].

 Additional Megace ES Information